-Lacy blue-green foliage on a compact mound with delicate, rose-pink dangling heart-shaped flowers on nodding stems, like little jewels in the garden; likes moist, shady areas
+Grown for its interesting rose-red flowers that look like little hearts and attractive gray-green foliage; grows well in part shade and prefers well-drained soil

+Burning Hearts Bleeding Heart flowers Photo courtesy of NetPS Plant Finder

+Ornamental Features

-Candy Hearts Bleeding Heart flowers Photo courtesy of NetPS Plant Finder Ornamental Features Candy Hearts Bleeding Heart features delicate nodding rose heart-shaped flowers dangling from the stems from mid spring to late summer.
-Its ferny compound leaves remain bluish-green in colour throughout the season.
-Landscape Attributes Candy Hearts Bleeding Heart is an herbaceous perennial with a mounded form.
+Burning Hearts Bleeding Heart features delicate nodding rose heart-shaped flowers dangling from the stems from mid spring to early summer.
+Its ferny compound leaves remain grayish green in colour throughout the season.

+Landscape Attributes

+Burning Hearts Bleeding Heart is an herbaceous perennial with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Candy Hearts Bleeding Heart is recommended for the following landscape applications; - Mass Planting - Rock/Alpine Gardens - Border Edging - General Garden Use - Container Planting Classic Landscape Centre Candy Hearts Bleeding Heart 10008 - 6 Ave SW 23016 Hwy 14, Sherwood Park Edmonton, AB, T6X 0S8 phone: 780-988-9888 www.classiclandscapes.com Planting & Growing Candy Hearts Bleeding Heart will grow to be about 8 inches tall at maturity, with a spread of 24 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
+Burning Hearts Bleeding Heart is recommended for the following landscape applications;

+- Mass Planting

+- Rock/Alpine Gardens

+- Border Edging

+- General Garden Use

+- Container Planting

+Classic Landscape Centre

+Burning Hearts Bleeding Heart

+10008 - 6 Ave SW 23016 Hwy 14, Sherwood Park Edmonton, AB, T6X 0S8 phone: 780-988-9888 www.classiclandscapes.com

+Planting & Growing

+Burning Hearts Bleeding Heart will grow to be only 6 inches tall at maturity extending to 12 inches tall with the flowers, with a spread of 18 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 15 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.

 This plant does best in partial shade to shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil pH, but grows best in rich soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This particular variety is an interspecific hybrid, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.

-Candy Hearts Bleeding Heart is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
+Burning Hearts Bleeding Heart is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers against which the thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
 Be aware that in our climate, most plants cannot be expected to survive the winter if left in containers outdoors, and this plant is no exception.
-Contact our experts for more information on how to protect it over the winter months. ^{} This is a 'special order' plant - contact store for details
+Contact our experts for more information on how to protect it over the winter months.